-- 89. Plaintiff hereby re-alleges and incorporates by reference each and every allegation contained above as though the same were set forth herein in full. - 90.
-Defendants created a condition that is harmful to human health; indecent and offensive to the senses; obstructed the free use of property and resources, so as to interfere with the comfortable enjoyment of such property and resources. - 91.
+88. Plaintiff hereby re-alleges and incorporates by reference each and every allegation contained above as though the same were set forth herein in full.

+- 89. Defendants created a condition that is harmful to human health; indecent and offensive to the senses; obstructed the free use of property and resources, so as to interfere with the comfortable enjoyment of such property and resources. - 90.
 Defendants' actions and omissions have caused an unreasonable and substantial interference in the educational environments in schools across the State of California, including those within the District.
-This interference is ongoing and continuing. - 92.
-Defendants created a condition that affected a substantial number of people at the same time specifically, Defendants have created a vaping epidemic that affects hundreds of thousands, if not millions, of students and all school districts throughout California. - 93.
-An ordinary person would be reasonably annoyed and disturbed by Defendants actions as described throughout this Complaint, including marketing and promoting the use of e-cigarettes by minors and the disruption of normal school operations. - 94.
-The social utility of Defendants' products do not outweigh the gravity of the harm inflicted on the District and other school districts throughout California. - 95.
-The District did not consent to Defendants' conduct.

-- 96. The District suffered and continues to suffer harm different from the type of harm suffered by the general public.
-Among other reasons discussed throughout the Complaint, vaping has interfered with the educational environment within the District's schools and has required the District to take certain measures to prevent continued vaping on District campuses. - 97.
-Defendants' conduct was a substantial factor in causing the District's harm. - 98.
+This interference is ongoing and continuing. - 91.
+Defendants created a condition that affected a substantial number of people at the same time specifically, Defendants have created a vaping epidemic that affects hundreds of thousands, if not millions, of students and all school districts throughout California, including students within the District. - 92.
+An ordinary person would be reasonably annoyed and disturbed by Defendants actions as described throughout this Complaint, including marketing and promoting the use of e-cigarettes by minors and the disruption of normal school operations. - 93.
+The social utility of Defendants' products do not outweigh the gravity of the harm inflicted on the District. - 94.
+The District did not consent to Defendants' conduct. - 95.
+The District suffered and continues to suffer harm different from the type of harm suffered by the general public.
+Among other reasons discussed throughout the Complaint, vaping has interfered with the educational environment within the District's schools and has required the District to take certain measures to prevent continued vaping on District campuses. - 96.
+Defendants' conduct was a substantial factor in causing the District's harm. - 97.
 Defendants' conduct was willful, knowing, and reckless, warranting punitive and exemplary damages.